Background & Bio

 My Current Work

 Jessica is the Systems Integration Core Manager for the MCH Workforce Development Center where she provides technical assistance to state teams on systems thinking and mapping tools.
-She also supports the PRISM project (Promoting Innovation in State MCH Policymaking) to empower Title V leaders and their state and local partners to advance policy that supports the needs of women of reproductive age with mental health and substance use disorders.
-Additionally, she co-leads the newly launched Policy Track of AMCHP’s Innovation Hub and AMCHP’s podcast, MCH Bridges.
+She also leads a project to develop an interactive systems map highlighting how MCH funders at the private, community, state, and federal level can better deploy and maximize resources through key leverage points to advance birth equity.
+She supports the PRISM project (Promoting Innovation in State MCH Policymaking) to empower Title V leaders and their state and local partners to advance policy that supports the needs of women of reproductive age with mental health and substance use disorders, and co-leads the newly launched Policy Track of AMCHP’s Innovation Hub.
 Jessica sits on the Policy and Mental Health teams.

 Ask Me About

 Systems thinking/mapping, MCH behavioral health, social media, & yoga